SignTools/SignTools/README.md

 # iOS Signer Service

-> A self-hosted, cross-platform service to sign iOS apps using any CI as a builder

 ## Introduction

-There are many reasons to install apps outside the App Store.
+There are many reasons to install apps outside Apple's App Store.
 Unfortunately, this process is severely hindered by Apple and unrealistic for the average user.
 You need a better way to get things done.

-Introducing `ios-signer-service` - a self-hosted, cross-platform service to sign iOS apps and install them on your device, all without a computer.
+Introducing `ios-signer-service` - a self-hosted, cross-platform service to sign and install iOS apps, all **without a computer**.

-The setup consists of two parts:

-- This web service, which runs on a server with any operating system/architecture, and exposes a website where you can upload apps for signing.
-The website is the only place a user interacts with.
-- A macOS builder server, which the web service uses to perform the actual signing.
-The builder requirements are minimal, so any API-enabled Continuous Integration (CI) service, such as GitHub Actions, can be used.
+What's the catch?
+The workflow uses a separate macOS machine, called a "builder", to perform the signing.
+This project is only a web service which controls the builder, along with a nice web interface for you to upload unsigned apps and download signed apps.
+However, **you don't need to own a Mac** - the builder can be any free CI (Continuous Integration) provider or your own machine.
+The web service can be hosted on any computer or **even your phone**.

 More information and examples can be found in the installation section.

 ## Disclaimer

 This project is self-hosted; there is no public service.
 It does not provide any alternative catalog of apps.
-It does not give you free signing certificates, or circumvent any protective measures - you must have a valid **signing certificate** and **provisioning profile**.
+It does not give you free signing certificates, or circumvent any protective measures - **you must have a valid signing certificate and provisioning profile**.
 This project does not provide, promote, or support any form of piracy.
 This project is aimed solely at people who want to install homebrew apps on their device, much like the popular [AltStore](https://github.com/rileytestut/AltStore).

 ## Features

 - No jailbreak required
 - All iOS versions supported
-- No computer required (apart from server to host the service)
+- No computer required at all
-- Works with most CI providers, even for free
 - Minimalistic, mobile-friendly web interface
 - Upload unsigned apps, download signed apps
 - Install signed apps from the website straight to your iOS device via [OTA](https://medium.com/@adrianstanecki/distributing-and-installing-non-market-ipa-application-over-the-air-ota-2e65f5ea4a46)